v1de0g4m3/Dunked-Framework/README.md

 # Dunked-Framework

-A small, simple GMod menu state injectable.
+A small, simple GMod Menu state injectable.
 This project is based off of work done by @Leystryku with his project Synchronicity which can be found [here.](https://github.com/Leystryku/Synchronicity)

-The main purpose of this project is to allow people to bypass existing anti-cheats in GMod (CAC, LAC, etc) while not having to rely on extreme work arounds or retarded lua fuckery.
-Do whatever as long as you do credit me.
+## Usage
+Use your favorite IDE/Compiler and compile the project.
+Use whatever injector you perfer to inject Dunked-Framework.dll into gmod.exe.
+Dunked-Framework will create directories for you on you 'C:\' drive.
+Included with this project is dunked.lua, which will serve as an example and showcase what functionalities have been implimented into the cheat already.
+In it's current state, Dunked-Framework can only use the functions that are already placed into the Menu state.
+Make sure you place dunked.lua into C:\Dunked\ or else the lua file will not execute.